Jereljrdn/Personal_Run_Tracker_Analysis/README.md

 ## Visualization

-Plots comparing pace against various factors:
+### Plots comparing pace against various factors:

 ![](Plots/cadence_vs_pace.png)

-Cadence showed a strong **negative correlation (-0.94)** with average pace — higher cadence resulted in faster runs.
+Cadence showed a strong **negative correlation (-0.94)** with average pace.
+Higher cadence resulted in faster runs.

 ![](Plots/elevation_vs_pace.png)

-Elevation had a mild impact.
-Slight increase in pace (slower time) as elevation gain increased.
+Elevation had a **mild correlation (.074)** with pace.
+Slight increases in elevation gain had a tendancy to slow down pace.

 ![](Plots/temperature_vs_pace.png)

-A weak to moderate **positive correlation (0.31)** — higher temps tended to slow me down, possibly due to heat fatigue.
+A **weak to moderate positive correlation (0.31)** .
+Higher temperatures generally slowed me down, likely due to heat fatigue.

+## Summary of Findings

+- **Cadence** had the **strongest correlation** with pace.
+Improving cadence could be the most impactful training metric.
+- **Elevation** showed a minor correltion with pace, especially on hilly routes, but it wasn’t a major driver overall.
+- **Temperature** had some influence on pace.
+Runs in hotter conditions had a tendancy to slow down pace.

+These insights can help guide future training, such as focusing on stride and avoiding hot or hilly conditions for speed-focused workouts.